Creative Writing in Tuscany

-The program will take place in the beautiful cities of Siena and Florence, with excursions to the Medieval towns of San Gimignano and Montepulciano.
+The program will take place in the beautiful city of Siena, with excursions to Florence and the Medieval towns of San Gimignano and Montepulciano.
 You will be able to visit the Uffizi Gallery and other cultural landmarks, incorporating the art of the Italian masters into your writing.

 Prerequisites: students must have completed one from CRWR 240, CRWR 244, CRWR 245 with a grade of B– or better prior to the program start.
 Exceptions to the pre-requisites will be considered, particularly for students from other universities.

 Students who enroll on this program will take the following courses:

 - Study abroad seminar: Literature for Creative Writers: Italian Hours-Writing Italy Inside and Out (4 credits)